Nilsf25/OpenXcom_Multiplayer/README.md

 # OpenXcom_Multiplayer
-A work in progress, adapting OpenXcom to welcome a new multiplayer mod blending both ufo:defense and terror from the deep.
+A work in progress, adapting OpenXcom to welcome a multiplayer mod blending both ufo:defense and terror from the deep.